mjziebarth/REHEATFUNQ/README.md

 ### [Unreleased]
+#### Added
+- Added a function value cache for the minimum surprise estimate of the gamma conjugate prior.
+The cache can be generated using the `GammaConjugatePrior.minimum_surprise_estimate_cache` method and is tied to a specific set of heat flow samples and $a_\mathrm{min}$.
+The function cache uses binary search to speed up repetitive calls within the SHGO optimization algorithm and can be pickled.
+- Added batch evaluation of the maximum Kullback-Leibler distance from a reference `GammaConjugatePrior` to a set of other prior parameterizations.
+- Enable returning the `scipy.optimize.OptimizeResult` of the SHGO optimization in the gamma conjugate prior minimum surprise estimate.

 #### Changed
 - Documentation details and fixes
 - Github workflow fix
 - Minor updates to the notebooks requested in review
+- Internal numerics: in `GammaConjugatePrior` normalization use more robust determination of the maximum of the α-integration.
+- Internal: use `long double` in `GammaConjugatePrior` normalization.

 ### [1.4.0] - 2023-02-01
 #### Added